MicronOxford/microscope-aotools/README.md

 The currently implemented image quality assessment techniques are stored in the *aoMetrics.py* file as functions with the naming convention *"measure_"* and have the same input and output forms.
-Each of these functions, and any new functions a user may wish to add, expects 3 inputs:
+Each of these functions, and any new functions a user may wish to add, should be of the form:

-* An image to assess the quality of
-* Any key word variables, if any, required for the specific image quality assessment technique
-* The \*\*kwargs syntax
+	def measure_*new_technique*(image, (N key word variables), **kwargs):
+		#The actual function definition
+		return metric

+There may be no key word variables required.
+If any are required, they should be placed between the image key word variable and \*\*kwargs.
 The final \*\*kwarg syntax is included to catch any key word variables required for other image quality assessment techniques which higher level processes which utilise Microscope-AOtools may pass to the functions, depending on how